Divyansh-ag14/Docker/README.md

 docker run -p 80:80 testapp
 ```

 <br>5.
-Push the image to docker hub
+Push the image to docker hub<br>
     a. first, tag the image according to the naming convention<br>
 ```bash
 docker tag testapp YOUR-USER-NAME/testapp
 ```